 I always say that running a marathon is like having a baby.
-The hard training and the pain during the event is so much that once you finish it you almost always say “this is the last time” or “I’m never doing this again” – similar to when you go through pregnancy and give birth that may be hard at times and afterwards you may say “this is the last one”…
+The hard training and the pain during the event are so much that once you finish it, you almost always say, "this is the last time" or "I'm never doing this again" – similar to when you go through pregnancy and give birth that may be hard at times.
+Afterwards, you may say, "this is the last one"…

-Fast forward to 2021 and somehow I have forgotten all about the excruciating pain and have decided to run another marathon, the Sydney Marathon in September.
+Fast forward to 2021, I have forgotten all about the excruciating pain and decided to run another marathon, the Sydney Marathon, in September.

-For the last two years I have not done any running.
-My typical fitness routine is gym based group classes like F45 or kickboxing.
-Sometimes I do cycling.
+For the last two years, I have not done any running.
+My typical fitness routine is gym-based group classes like F45 or kickboxing.
+Sometimes I go cycling.
 Sometimes I try to go for a run but then end up walking.

-For those of you who run and then have had to stop running for a bit you know how “running fitness and endurance” really goes away quickly.
-You may previously have been able to run 10kms, but if you stop doing it and then start again you really have to start from zero.
-You could be “fit” in other sports but running is a different beast.
+For those who run and then have had to stop running for a bit, you know that "running fitness and endurance" really goes away quickly.
+You may have been able to run 10kms, but if you stop doing it and start again, you really have to start from zero.
+You could be "fit" in other sports, but running is a different beast.
 This is why I am starting from zero again.

-I am also not even going to tell you how long it took me to finish my last marathon.
-Let’s just say it wasn’t great.
-It wasn’t even average time.
+I will also not tell you how long it took me to finish my last marathon.
+Let's just say it wasn't great.
+It wasn't even average time.
 It was terrible.
 I was cramping the whole way through.
 I had to stop multiple times due to the pain in my legs.
-To the point that my husband and kids were wondering if I had an accident because almost every other participant had crossed the finish line except me.
+My husband and kids were wondering if I had an accident because almost every other participant had crossed the finish line except me.
 That is how bad it was.

-The below is me before and after the marathon in 2019.
-Yes I was smiling but internally I was slowly dying of pain….
+Below is me before and after the marathon in 2019.
+Yes, I was smiling, but internally I was slowly dying of pain….

-But this time, I have set myself the goal to actually finish this marathon strong.
+But this time, I have set the goal to finish this marathon strong.
 Stronger than before.
-I am motivated to not make the same mistakes I did last time (not having trained properly, not taking my nutrition seriously, definitely didn’t have the proper hydration).
+I am motivated to not make the same mistakes I did last time (not having trained properly, not taking my nutrition seriously, and definitely didn't have the proper hydration).

 Here is what I am doing different this time:

-- I asked a professional runner/running coach (hi Riley, Izzi and Jacob!) to give me a proper training schedule.
-With 5 months of training and starting from ZERO running fitness (I could barely run 2kms on my first day of training) I knew I needed to get help to be able to gain running endurance.
+I asked a professional runner/running coach (hi, Riley, Izzi and Jacob!) to give me a proper training schedule.
+After 5 months of training and starting from ZERO running fitness (I could barely run 2kms on my first day of training), I knew I needed to get help to be able to gain running endurance.

-- As part of the running training program, I joined their running group where we get together two days a week to train and then there are some long runs on Sundays where everyone gets together too.
-I never knew how much fun it was to actually run with other people!
-I am getting extra motivation to keep going when I see all the other amazing runners (99% of them faster and fitter than me) smash their running PBs.
+As part of the running training program, I joined their running group, where we get together two days a week to train.
+Then there are some long runs on Sundays where everyone gets together too.
+I never knew how much fun running with other people was!
+I am getting the extra motivation to keep going when I see all the other amazing runners (99% faster and fitter than me) smash their running PBs.

-- I am also chatting to an expert about sports nutrition.
-What do I need to eat and drink to properly fuel my body.
-My very first consultation I said to Tara that I started drinking wine on Wednesdays “because it was basically the weekend”.
+I am also chatting with an expert in sports nutrition.
+What do I need to eat and drink to properly fuel my body?
+In my first consultation, I told Tara that I started drinking wine on Wednesdays "because it was basically the weekend".
 She laughed.
-I’ve now learned that Wednesdays are not the start of the weekend and to try and minimise my alcohol intake at least during the week (but don’t you worry I can still have a few vinos ;P).
+I've now learned that Wednesdays are not the start of the weekend and to try and minimise my alcohol intake at least during the week (but don't you worry, I can still have a few vinos ;P).

 The below is me drinking on a Wednesday because "Wednesday is basically the weekend" 😛